LinkedIn Outbound Sales: Make The Most Out Of It With These Proven Techniques

 Scrape groups

-💡 What is scraping?
+💡 What Is Scraping?

-Scraping is when you use an app to scan for specific data online and collect it in a usable format.
-These apps can scan thousands of websites every minute, which allows you to get the data you need far quicker than if you did it manually.
+These apps can scan thousands of websites and platforms every minute, which allows you to get the data you need far quicker than if you did it manually.

 In sales, one of the most common uses of scraping is to collect prospect contact details on a spreadsheet so you can target them with cold sales calls or emails.